Twitter chief says Trump ban sets 'dangerous' precedent - RFI

 Dorsey said Wednesday that while he believes Twitter made the right decision to ban Trump, it "sets a precedent I feel is dangerous: the power an individual or corporation has over a part of the global public conversation."

-"This moment in time might call for this dynamic, but over the long term it will be destructive to the noble purpose and ideals of the open internet."
+"This moment in time might call for this dynamic, but over the long term it will be destructive to the noble purpose and ideals of the open internet," he said.

-Twitter is far from the only major platform to oust Trump, with bans also in effect by Facebook plus Snapchat, and YouTube temporarily suspending his channel.

 © 2021 AFP